-Selections Description Baseline Detection Parameters × Stable Baseline A "stable baseline" is detected when the signal's slope is below the threshold for the indicated duration.
-Slope threshold: 0.010 %/min Duration: 5.00 min Change From Baseline A "change from baseline" is detected when the signal's acceleration exceeds the threshold for the indicated duration.
-Acceleration threshold: 0.200 %/min 2 Duration: 0.10 Return To Baseline A "return to baseline" is detected when the signal's acceleration falls below the threshold for the indicated duration.
-Acceleration threshold: 0.050 %/min 2 Duration: 1.00 OK Cancel Enter a value between 0.001 and 10.000.
-Establishes the Slope or Acceleration threshold and Duration for determining what constitutes a Stable Baseline , a Change From Baseline , and a Return To Baseline .
+Selections Description Baseline Detection Parameters Stable Baseline A "stable baseline" is detected when the signal's slope is below the threshold for the indicated duration.
+Slope threshold: 0.010 %/min Duration: 5.00 min Change From Baseline A "change from baseline" is detected when the signal's acceleration exceeds the threshold for the indicated 0.200 %/min2 Acceleration threshold: 0.10 min Duration: Return To Baseline A "return to baseline" is detected when the signal's acceleration falls below the threshold for the indicated 0.050 %/min2 Acceleration threshold: 1.00 min Duration: OK Cancel Enter a value between 0.001 and 10.000.
+Establishes the Slope or Acceleration threshold and Duration for determining what constitutes a Stable Baseline, a Change From Baseline, and a Return To Baseline.
 These values control whether a particular change in the signal is significant to the current experiment, such as defining a stable baseline.
 Some Wait steps are contingent upon the values selected, such as if the experiment contains a Wait until Baseline is stable step, the signal is compared to these values to determine if a stable baseline has been established.
 Lower slope/acceleration values and longer durations create a more rigorous definition of these factors than higher values and shorter durations.
 Stable Baseline. [group box] Detected when the signal slope is below the threshold for the indicated duration.
 Change from Baseline. [group box] Detected when the signal acceleration exceeds the threshold for the indicated duration.
 Return to Baseline. [group box] Detected when the signal acceleration falls below the threshold for the indicated duration.